 A. standards that are consistent with any national or State-approved or -recognized certification, licensing, registration, or other comparable requirements that apply to the profession or discipline in which such personnel are providing VR services; and

-Maine DVR personnel requirements and hiring practices are aligned with the Rehabilitation Act mandates and its regulations. vocational rehabilitationvocational rehabilitationsupported employmentcustomized employmentcompetitive integrated employmentThe State of Maine does not have an established state standard for fully qualified Vocational Rehabilitation Counselors so defers to the Rehabilitation Services Administration standard.
-This standard states that an individual must possess a Master’s Degree in Rehabilitation Counseling, CRC status, or be eligible to sit for the CRC examination when filling Vocational Rehabilitation Counselor II vacancies.
-Priority is then given to applicants and staff who possess master’s degrees in counseling or a counseling–related degree, defined as Social Work, Psychology, Special Education, Rehabilitation and Counselingvocational rehabilitation – which meets the standard if a graduate course in Counseling Theories and Techniques of Counseling course was completed as part of the degree requirements.
-Other required courses including: Assessment, Occupational Information or Placement, Medical, Psychosocial and Cultural Aspects of Disabilities, and in Community Resources or Delivery of Rehabilitation Services.
+****With the implementation of WIOA and reauthorization of the Rehabilitation Act,**** Maine DVR **** has revisited its personnel requirements and hiring practices.**** ****. ****Maine DVR recognizes that the standards for rehabilitation counseling personnel outlined in WIOA represent the minimum standards for qualification. ******** These standards require a minimum of attainment of a baccalaureate degree in a field of study reasonably related to vocational rehabilitation, to indicate a level of competency and skill demonstrating basic preparation in a field of study such as vocational rehabilitation counseling, social work, psychology, disability studies, business administration, human resources, special education, supported employment, customized employment, economics, or another field that reasonably prepares individuals to work with consumers and employers; and

+(2) Demonstrated paid or unpaid experience, for not less than one year, consisting of -

+(i) Direct work with individuals with disabilities in a setting such as an independent living center;

+(ii) Direct service or advocacy activities that provide such individual with experience and skills in working with individuals with disabilities; or

+(iii) Direct experience in competitive integrated employment environments as an employer, as a small business owner or operator, or in self-employment, or other experience in human resources or recruitment, or experience in supervising employees, training, or other activities; or

+. ****Maine DVR continues to give priority to **** applicants and staff who possess master’s degrees in counseling or a counseling–related degree, defined as Social Work, Psychology, Special Education, Rehabilitation and Counseling in alignment with WIOA’s alternative requirement of attainment of a master's or doctoral degree in a field of study such as vocational rehabilitation counseling, law, social work, psychology, disability studies, business administration, human resources, special education, management, public administration, or another field that reasonably provides competence in the employment sector, in a disability field, or in both business-related and rehabilitation-related fields;*******.

 B. the establishment and maintenance of education and experience requirements, in accordance with section 101(a)(7)(B)(ii) of the Rehabilitation Act, to ensure that the personnel have a 21st century understanding of the evolving labor force and the needs of individuals with disabilities.

-When recruiting or hiring new staff, Maine DVR gives preference to fully qualified individuals.
-However, if there is a critical agency staffing need and recruitment efforts do not secure a suitable candidate, DVR can hire individuals conditionally.
-These individuals are required to enter into an agreement to acquire the appropriate credentials to become fully qualified under a Comprehensive System of Personnel Development (CSPD) plan.
-The CSPD education plans, for becoming "fully qualified" according to the standards set forth by the Rehabilitation Act, are responsive to the needs of the individual counselor, and agreed to by management.
-The plan is incorporated into the employee’s annual performance review to ensure continuity and progress toward "fully qualified" status.
-Counselors who require a full master’s degree program to meet the "fully qualified" status are allotted up to five years after completion of their probationary period to meet the CSPD requirements.
-Those with related counseling master’s degrees who meet the qualifications to sit for the CRC exam or who are currently in a master’s degree program in counseling are provided accelerated timeframes dependent on remaining coursework.
-Maine DVR strives to ensure that all CSPD plans are accomplished in the most cost effective manner.

-4. Staff Development.
+When recruiting or hiring new staff, Maine DVR gives preference to ******** qualified individuals **** who demonstrate a current understanding of the labor force and needs of individuals with disabilities**** ********* ****Maine DVR supports staff to obtain and practice 21st century skills through opportunities for training through the Technical Assistance Centers and state and local workforce development partners. ****4.
+Staff Development.

 Describe the State agency's policies, procedures, and activities to ensure that, consistent with section101(a)(7)(C) of the Rehabilitation Act, all personnel employed by the designated State unit receive appropriate and adequate training in terms of: